Open-Technology-Foundation/bash_docstring/README.md

 # bash_docstring

-### docstrings for Bash
+## Docstrings for Shell/Bash

+Docstrings are extremely useful for centralising documentation in one place, helping to standarise the content that appears in READMEs, manpages and command-line help.

 Bash docstrings are a semantic near-equivalent of Python docstrings.

-Docstrings are extremely useful for centralising documentation in one place, helping to standarise the content that appears in READMEs, manpages and command-line help.

-## Bash docstring structure
+## Bash Docstring Structure

     [[function ]funcname[ ]()]
     [#!hashbangs]